 Negative-pressure wound therapy (sometimes called

 "vacuum-assisted closure").
-A sterile sponge is placed in the sore and covered
+A sterile sponge or a special gauze that fights germs is placed in the sore and covered

 with a sticky bandage that does not allow any air in.
 The small vacuum is then

 turned on and kept on at all times until the next treatment.
 The vacuum pulls

 and gently pulls the blood supply close to the surface of the sore to bring

 nutrients to the sore and to make new tissue grow.

 oxygen therapy.
 The person is put in a chamber where he or she breathes oxygen at high pressure.
 This treatment may be used to increase the oxygen level in the blood so